tychenjiajun/exif-ai/README.md

 - `-w, --watch <path>`: Watch directory for new files to process.
 - `--avoid-overwrite`: Avoid overwriting if EXIF tags already exist in the file.
 - `--ext <extensions...>`: File extensions to watch.
 Only files with this extensions will be processed.
+- `--concurrency <number>`: The numbers of files to process concurrently in watch mode.

 Example usage: